Commercial offshore diving: Production platform support

-There are a wide range of production platforms which are chosen to suit the water depth, expected sea conditions and other constraints.
+There are a wide range of production platform configurations which are chosen to suit the water depth, expected sea conditions and other constraints.
 Diving work will depend on the details, but will generally involve inspection, maintenance and repair of the structure, wellheads, manifolds, risers, associated pipelines and mooring systems.

 Divers may work on marine risers (conduits that extend a subsea oil well to a surface facility) and blowout prevention stacks on all production rig types if the depth is within diving range.
 Work may be surface oriented or in saturation depending on depth and duration.

 Depths are relatively shallow on jack-up rigs, which stand on the seabed, and are limited to depths less than about 90m.
 Much of the diving may be on air.
 Diving work may include inspection of the seabed before jack-up, measurement of penetration depth of legs, monitoring and management of scour around the legs where they rest on the seabed, inspection and repair of underwater structural components of the rig and support of anchor deployment and recovery.

 Semi-submersible platforms operate in a wider range of depths, mostly relatively deep, and bottom work is more likely to be in saturation and using heliox.
 There is also shallow work on the hull which is likely to be on air: inspection of thrusters, pontoons and the rest of the underwater structure of the rig and when necessary repair.

 Wellheads

 Wellheads control the production of oil or gas from the well, and can be used for water injection.
-They are mounted on production guidebases, which are the upper endpoint of the well casing at the seabed.
+They are mounted on production guide bases, which are the upper endpoint of the well casing at the seabed.
 A well head can be directly connected to a subsea manifold or indirectly via other wellheads, which may be arranged in groups called a subsea template.
 Most diving work on wellheads and manifolds is installation and maintenance.